green-party-dublin-central/nh-web/site/content/post/spade-new-shared-kitchen-facilities.md

 The project is being supported by €2.1 million provided through the Regional Enterprise Development Fund and Enterprise Centres Funding.

+A full statement from the Department of Enterprise, Trade and Employment can be found [here](https://enterprise.gov.ie/en/news-and-events/department-news/2022/october/202210111.html)

 ![Image of site](/img/spade-kitchen-2.jpg "Image of site")